 You will also ensure that people living in the house are not breaking any of the lease terms.
 After all, you did sign your name to the lease and put a deposit down.

 The easiest way to be a head roommate is to plan for it ahead of time.
-Whether you find a new place to rent or buy, plan ahead, and you can rent out that spare room and get extra money.
+Whether you find a new place to rent or buy a new home, plan ahead, and you can rent out that spare room and get extra money.

-If you’re the head roommate, you can have the rules and living arrangements more in your favor too.
+One big upside for being the head roommate and having the extra responsibility of having your name on the lease, you can have the rules and living arrangements more in your favor.
 Especially if an argument comes up and you decide to part ways.
 Since you have more authority, being the head roommate, you won’t have to move.

 2) Overnight Guests